illacceptanything/illacceptanything/README.md

 ### A message from Two#6969
 ## I have mommy issues, it's becoming real bad.
-I just called a girl I liked 'mommy' and she smiled and got real close and said 'I can be your momm'
+I just called a girl I liked 'mommy' and she smiled and got real close and said 'I can be your mommy'